pipelinelabo/datalaiq-wiki/kits/kits.md

 ## Upgrading Kits

-Gravwell will periodically push updates to the official kit server.
+DatalaiQ will periodically push updates to the official kit server.
 When one of your installed kits has an update available, an "Upgrade" button will appear on that kit's tile:

 ![](upgradekit.png)